GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 - Any known major entry points to your sites
 - Any web page that collects substantial information in identifiable form

-##### Required by:

-- [OMB M-17-06, Policies for Federal Agency Public Websites and Digital Services](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/memoranda/2017/m-17-06.pdf) (PDF, 1.2 MB, 18 pages, November 2016)
-- [OMB M-03-22, Guidance for Implementing the Privacy Provisions of the E-Government Act of 2002](https://digital.gov/resources/guidance-for-implementing-the-privacy-provisions-of-the-e-government-act-of-2002-m-03-22/) _(See Attachment A, Section III, Privacy Policies on Agency Websites)_{{< / box >}}
+Learn more about what content helps provide your users with clear, contextualized digital experiences in [Requirements for delivering a digital-first public experience](https://digital.gov/resources/delivering-digital-first-public-experience/) and in [OMB M-03-22, Guidance for Implementing the Privacy Provisions of the E-Government Act of 2002](https://digital.gov/resources/guidance-for-implementing-the-privacy-provisions-of-the-e-government-act-of-2002-m-03-22/) _(See Attachment A, Section III, Privacy Policies on Agency Websites)_{{< / box >}}

-{{< card-policy src="https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/memoranda/2017/m-17-06.pdf" kicker="Policy" title="**OMB M-17-06**: Policies for Federal Agency Public Websites and Digital Services" pdf="(PDF, 1.2 MB, 18 pages, November 2016)" >}}
-**16. Ensure Access to Mandatory Content**

-Laws, regulations, or other policies will occasionally mandate that agencies place certain links on their website.
-Agencies must respect and adhere to these statutory or executive-level mandates and incorporate these requirements in a manner that does not reduce the usability or performance of the agency’s website and digital services.

-At a minimum, {{< highlight >}}agencies must post links to the following information on the agency’s principal website and on any known sub-agency or other major entry points to their site{{< /highlight >}}:

-- **A.** USA.gov;
-- {{< highlight >}}**B.** the website’s privacy policy{{< /highlight >}};
-- **C.** the agency’s Freedom of Information Act webpage;
-- **D.** a page about the agency with descriptions of the agency organization structure, mission, and statutory authority, and links to the following information:

-1. the agency’s strategic plan and annual performance plans;
-2. the agency’s Privacy Program Page;
-3. the agency point of contact as required by the Small Business Paperwork Relief Act of 2002
-4. the agency’s Open Government Page;
-5. the agency’s Plain Writing Page;
-6. information as required under the No Fear Act of 2002;
-7. information associated with the agency’s implementation of the Information Quality Act.

-For other required links, Federal agencies should determine the best location on their website to place those links based on user needs and the underlying requirement from law or policy.{{< /card-policy >}}

 {{< card-policy src="https://digital.gov/resources/guidance-for-implementing-the-privacy-provisions-of-the-e-government-act-of-2002-m-03-22/" kicker="Policy" title="**OMB M-03-22:** Guidance for Implementing the Privacy Provisions of the E-Government Act of 2002" >}}**III.
 Privacy Policies on Agency Websites**